 What is Rust missing compared to Haskell and Idris?

 Read-only state and side effects that don't mutate program state can still be implicit.
 But the above story convinced me that this is a good thing.
-There's a mutual exclusion here: either the language allows you to do this implicitly, or the language makes them explicit, which can only be done by preventing the uses of implicit causation.
+There's a mutual exclusion here: either the language allows you to do this implicitly, or it prevents you from doing it implicitly.
 So even if seeing these things in a type signature is nice sometimes, there's no way I'd choose a language that does it, all other things the same.

 You can't write code polymorphic over monads.
 But... when is this ever actually useful?
 This ability doesn't map to any particular idea that can be expressed outside of the langauge; it's just a type system hack.
 I'm not sure you ever need to do this if you're not working in a language that requires such hacks to get things that just come naturally in imperative languages.